Hamas fires rockets, Israel bombs Gaza despite talk of truce

 Avi Dichter, head of the Israeli parliament’s foreign affairs and defense committee, struck a cautiously upbeat note on Wednesday.
 “I very much hope that we are on the brink of a new day on the matter of Gaza,” he told reporters.

-Prime Minister Benjamin Netanyahu called off a trip to Colombia this week to attend to the Gaza truce talks, and was due to meet with security chiefs for late-night consultations.
+Prime Minister Benjamin Netanyahu called off a trip to Colombia this week to attend to the Gaza truce talks and was due to meet with security chiefs for late-night consultations.

 Israel has played down prospects for a comprehensive ceasefire, speaking in terms of a more limited quid-pro-quo.